 – Bryan Adams, 2012 Haiti: Engineering

-Our goal is to facilitate experiences…not manufacture them.
-Our dynamic program leaders will show you how to thrive in a new country during the first five weeks of your time there.
-The Independent Travel Time (ITT) component of our programs will then give you the opportunity to put your newly developed skills to the test and explore the region in your own way.
+Our goal is to facilitate experiences… not manufacture them.
+Our dynamic program leaders will show you how to thrive in and navigate through a new country during your time together.
+On our 35- and 40-day programs, the Independent Travel Time (ITT) component will then give you the opportunity to put your newly developed skills to the test and explore the region in your own way.

 “Be prepared to be scared and vulnerable while, at the same time, accepted and safe.
 India is full of ideas, zest, and energy.
 Going with an organization like OG allows you to explore all the possibilities, pushes your boundaries, and teaches you to be a global citizen, with a passion for adventure.”